IBM/istio101/workshop/exercise-2/README.md

     cd istio-<version-number>
     ```

-5. Now let's install Istio into the `istio-system` namespace in your Kubernetes cluster:
+5. Install Istio’s Custom Resource Definitions via kubectl apply, and wait a few seconds for the CRDs to be committed in the kube-apiserver:

     ```shell
+    kubectl apply -f $PWD/install/kubernetes/helm/istio/templates/crds.yaml
+    ```

+6. Now let's install Istio into the `istio-system` namespace in your Kubernetes cluster:

+    ```shell
     kubectl apply -f $PWD/install/kubernetes/istio-demo.yaml
     ```

-6. Ensure that the `istio-*` Kubernetes services are deployed before you continue.
+7. Ensure that the `istio-*` Kubernetes services are deployed before you continue.

     ```shell
     kubectl get svc -n istio-system